 As well as tutorials, you will have access to lectures, as in any other university; while tutorials are the responsibility of Colleges, the various faculties and departments of the University organize lectures.
-Your College tutor will advise you on which lectures to attend.
-Lecture lists will be distributed by your tutor in 0th Week (the week before Full Term begins) and will also be available on the University Web site at http://www.admin.ox.ac.uk/pubs/lectures/.
+Your lecture timetable will be available online once you arrive in freshers' week and you will be told how to locate it.

 In most subjects, lectures form an integral part of the course and may be regarded as complementary to tutorials and classes.
-In a few - mostly science - subjects, they are intended to be the main form of teaching.
+In a few - mostly science - subjects and for particular topics, they are intended to be the main form of teaching.

-Lecturers also have the following advantages:
+Lectures also have the following advantages: